Easy sewing crafts ideas for kids that don’t need a children’s sewing machine

 For these sewing crafts you need a few basic items: The material, the yarn and the needles (and a scissor to cut the yarn)

-The picture included here were all done on that type of material.
+These pictures below were all done on that type of material.

 At one point I started giving these sewing crafts projects to even younger children and I started looking for material that had even bigger holes than these plastic canvas pieces.

-The only thing you have to keep an eye on for this type of material is that it can sometimes tend to unravel around some of the ends.
+The only thing you have to keep an eye on for this type of material is that it can sometimes tend to unravel around some of the ends.What I do to help out that issue is edge the edges with tape.

 The next thing you need for these sewing crafts projects are needles.
 The best kind to use are Tapestry Needles .
-They are blunt so they don’t stick the children and they are very easy to work with.
+They are blunt so they don’t stick the childrens fingers and they are very easy to work with.
 There was a period of time that we used the blunt, plastic tapestry needles but, I really don’t like them as they bend easily and are just in general very junkie.
-The silver, or aluminum blunt tapestry needles are the best for these sewing projects.
+The silver, or aluminum blunt, tapestry needles are the best for these sewing projects.

-Make sure to buy enough of them.
 The best way to keep them from getting lost is by keeping them in the sewing projects the children are in middle of working on.

 The last thing needed to begin the sewing projects is yarn.

-You can buy yarn online or at many of your local big box stores like Walmart or Kmart (if you live in the states).
+kids sewing craftsYou can buy yarn online or at many of your local big box stores like Walmart or Kmart (if you live in the states).
 There is no need to buy the more expensive yarns for these projects.
 There are many very high quality wool and specialty yarns that are sold for knitters but, this is truly overkill in your projects with children.

 Do’s and dont’s in sewing crafts for kids